-Beauty Q&A: Why Should I Use a Lip Scrub Before Applying Lipstick?January 11, 2018
+Beauty Q&A: Should I Use a Lip Scrub Before Applying Lipstick?July 19, 2021

-Another one of Happ’s tricks is to make scrubbing a vital part of your makeup routine.
-“If you scrub everyday,” she says, “you will maintain healthy, smooth lips even throughout harsh weather or travel.”
-It is important to note, however, that you should scrub in a manner that doesn’t irritate your pout.
-“Don’t scrub cracked or bleeding lips,” she notes.
-Instead, use a product like Lip Slip to help them rehydrate.
-“Once they are healthy again, start scrubbing every day,” she explains.
-Scrubbing cracked lips will make them worse, that’s why it’s important to make sure they are moisturized beforehand.
+Happ recommends using a scrub every day to help “maintain healthy, smooth lips even throughout harsh weather or travel.”
+It’s important to note, however, that you should be mindful of avoiding irritation.
+“Don’t scrub cracked or bleeding lips,” Happ notes.
+Instead, use a product like The Lip Slip Gloss to help rehydrate.
+“Once they’re healthy again, start scrubbing every day,” she explains.
+Scrubbing cracked lips will make them worse, which is why it’s important to make sure they are moisturized beforehand.